vlaaad/vlaaad.github.io/_posts/2020-01-06-properties-of-identifiers.md

 It's imposed constraint (which is also a property!) is immutability: content hash identifies a value that will never change because the changed value will have a different hash identifier.
 Most relatable examples of such identifiers are SHA1 hashes that Git uses for objects it stores, be it commits, files or file trees.
 This hash looks like this: `985a2882a8f7d1ea551ebe09726cee3c12d34039`.
 SHA1 is 160 bit — less chance of collision than with UUIDs (don't quote me on this though — SHA1 and UUIDs are produced in different ways, so actual collision chances might vary).
 It's probably a good idea to use SHA2 (256 bit) nowadays that google managed to produce a hash collision for SHA1 with only 6500 years of CPU time.

-Hashes are meaningful in the sense that they capture all available information about a thing they identify, but being one-way transformation, they can't be a security risk.
+Hashes are meaningful in the sense that they capture all available information about a thing they identify, but being one-way transformation, they don't allow extracting this information back.
+Because of this property content hashes are usually used for password storage, where it is more secure to persist a salted hash of a password and check it by salting a submitted password during login attempt then to store password itself.

 Content hashes are great for data distribution: one system can ask another if it has content with a particular hash, and then verify downloaded content by checking it's hash — torrents work on content hashes, for example.